What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized Agents: Results and Discussion

-\\ Before (\={x}=2.74,2.11; U(44)=167; p=.018) and after (\={x}=2.79,2.13; U(38)=112; p=.0093) the programming activity, children thought Alexa was more human-like than parents did.
+In terms of children and parents, before (\={x}=2.74,2.11; U(44)=167; p=.018) and after (\={x}=2.79,2.13; U(38)=112; p=.0093) the programming activity, children thought Alexa was more human-like than parents did.
 They also thought Alexa was warmer than their parents did before (\={x}=2.70,3.37; U(44)=170.5; p=.021), during (\={x}=2.96,3.56; U(38)=129.5; p=.034) and after (\={x}=2.62,3.50; U(33)=81.5; p=.011) the workshops.
 After the programming activity, they thought Alexa was more dependable than their parents did (\={x}=3.82,3.14; U(16)=21; p=.039).

-\subsubsection{Trust}
+This may indicate children generally have a more positive view on agents, and may develop relationships \cite{trust-anthropomorphism-relationships-cas} with agents more readily than parents would.
+This could be concerning, considering children's vulnerability, and the potential for agents to provide incorrect information \cite{agent-medical-info-correctness}.
+Designers may want to consider designing agent personas to foster appropriate relationship building (e.g., whether that means shifting perceptions from co-worker to friend or vice-versa) and therefore trust, as described in \cite{trust-anthropomorphism-relationships-cas}.

+In terms of gender, male participants felt Alexa was more like a friend (pre/post: \={x}=3.74,3.26; W(18)=8; p=.039) after the workshops than they did before.
+There were no significant differences in female participants' opinions overall in terms of the partner model through the workshops.
+This may indicate that males' perceptions of agent friendliness may more readily change through interaction than females' perspectives; however, participants' perceptions could also have been affected by the default gender (female) of the Alexa agent's voice.
+Future research may investigate how agent relationship formation changes depending on agent and participant gender.

+With respect to prior experience, before the workshops, participants who had text-based programming experience thought Alexa was less competent than those who had no programming experience did (\={x}=2.73,2.07; W(16)=0; p=.038).
+This, in addition to how the majority of participants indicated they felt their partner models changed after learning to program agents (see Table \ref{tab:long-ans-partner-models}), indicates programming knowledge contributes to perception changes about agents.
+Thus, when designing agents, it may be important to consider the target users' programming knowledge (e.g., designers may want to ensure agents intended for programmers are especially competent).

+With respect to language, at all times throughout the workshop, participants who used conversational agents in their first language thought Alexa was more human-like than those who used them in another language.
+Before the workshop activities, they also thought Alexa was more correct than those who used it in another language (\={x}=4.03,3.00; U(44)=52; p=\num{5.50E-4}).
+This may be due to agents misunderstanding accents, causing Alexa to seem more artificial and less correct.
+Design implications of this may include ensuring agents understand end-users first language(s) where possible, training agents to recognize diverse accents where possible, or designing agents to recognize user frustration (e.g., when a user repeats something louder) and engage using especially attentive personas in these cases.

+\subsection{Trust}